JohnBinford/AppleWood-Pointe/readme.md

    -  Ralph covered some operational tidbits like funding (None - just donations -- we have a box!).
    -  We adjourned and went downstairs, where Ralph, Linelle, and Jack showed things off and had nice chats with various members.
 <br>
-To get a copy of the Open House Powerpoint, pelaes email John Binford as below. <br>
+To get a copy of the Open House Powerpoint, please email John Binford as below. <br>
  <a href="mailto:johnathan.binford@gmail.com">  JohnBinford@gmail.com </a> <br>
 (Not kept on this website to preserve security and privacy.)